 However, retirees today may be relying too heavily on Social Security, and starting the benefit too soon.
 With prices skyrocketing, it is especially tempting to supplement income by starting Social Security as soon as you can.
 However, they are so many reasons to wai ay ay ay ay ay-t.

-According to the Social Security Administration, “Your Social Security benefits are the foundation on which you can build a secure retirement.”
+According to the Social Security Administration (SSA), “Your Social Security benefits are the foundation on which you can build a secure retirement.”

 So, if you earn $50,000 a year before retirement, then you would plan on spending $35,000 a year in retirement and Social Security is designed to represent 40% of that income need — $14,000.

-According to Social Security’s Fast Facts 2017, seniors are much too reliant on Social Security benefits.
-According to the report: a full 62% of all beneficiaries rely on Social Security to provide more than half of their monthly income in retirement.
-(That number has been rising steadily over the last few years.)
+According to Social Security’s Fast Facts 2022, seniors are much too reliant on Social Security benefits.
+According to the report: Among elderly Social Security beneficiaries, 37% of men and 42% of women receive50% or more of their income from Social Security.

 What’s worse?
-More than a third of all Social Security beneficiaries rely on Social Security to provide 90% or more of their monthly income.
+12% of men and 15% of women rely on Social Security for 90% or more of their income.

-However, people who claim early are giving up nearly $100,000 in benefits over their lifetimes.
+Depending on your income history and when exactly you start benefits, if you claim early could be giving up $100,000 or more in benefits over your lifetime.
 One hundred thousand dollars!
 That is a lot of money!